d3mid3mi/100-days-of-code/log.md

 **Today's Progress**: I learned about loops, while loops and for loops specifically.
 I worked on 2 projects.
 One that had me simulate a baby conversation with thte baby asking me why? over and over.
 The other project was code that turned regular english into pig latin.

 **Thoughts**: There was a lot to learn working on these two projects and I will have to revisit these modules in the course again to fully absorb everything.
 I think this is where the difficulty starts.
 I don't yet fuilly grasp how I can take all I have learned so far to create an idea I have.
 I understand how the code works and functions during the tutorial, but being able to take the language and mold it into ideas as I wish is still beyond me, but this is just day 6.
 I have barely started.

+### Day 6: May 28, 2020

+**Today's Progress**: I learned about functions, keyword parameters, and default parameters.
+I learned about packing and unpacking variables.

+**Thoughts**: This was a difficult section to grasp.
+I will be revisiting to better understand.

+### Day 7: May 28, 2020

+**Today's Progress**: I worked on a project to create a tic tac toe game.

+**Thoughts**: I enjoyed making the game, and it was cool to see all the things I have learned so far be used in the game.